IPA.CONF(5) IPA.CONF(5)

 this parameter at 00:00, 00:05, 00:10 and so on.

-UTC and local time, also the time zone can change itself.
-Such events
+There are programs that can change UTC and local time, also the time

 sensitive_time = <time>;

-By default the value of this parameter is equal to 30 seconds.
-This
+By default the value is 30 seconds.
+This parameter should not be

 The wakeup_time parameter specifies maximum number of seconds ipa(8)

 can sleep.
-This parameter tells ipa(8) when to wakeup and check if
+This parameter tells ipa(8) when to wake up and check if

 everything is correct with time, time zone, etc.: